brneto/bookshelf/README.md

 ```
 $ mvn spring-boot:run
 ```
-You can confirm you the backend is up and running accessing the endpoint [HAL explorer](http://localhost:8080/api) or the link http://localhost:8080/api/books.
+You can confirm you the backend is up and running accessing the [HAL explorer](https://github.com/toedter/hal-explorer) on the link http://localhost:8080/api.

 ### Launch Frontend
 On the frontend side the dependencies is downloaded by running the following command inside the `<project-folder>/frontend/` directory: